hantsy/quarkus-sandbox/docs/reactive.md

 }
 ```

-Yes,  you can return a `Uni` or `Multi` type in the Jaxrs resources.
-Please notice the `getPostById` method, it looks a little ugly.
-In the above `PostRepository` classes, the `findById` return  a  `Uni`, when there is a `Post` found return back a `Uni<Post>`, else there is a `null` in the `Uni` stream.
+Yes, with the help of `resteasy-munity` extension,  you can return `Uni` or `Multi` types in the Jaxrs resources.

+Let's take  a closer look  at the `getPostById` method in the above `PostResource`, it looks a little ugly.
+In our `PostRepository` class, the `findById` return  a  `Uni`, when there is a `Post` found return back a `Uni<Post>`, else there is a `null` in the `Uni` stream.
 So in `getPostById`  we have to filter out it in the main flow and handle the null case in the `onItem().ifNull()`.
 For my opinion, it is a little tedious, currently there is no replacement of `switchIfEmpty` like methods in Munity.

-Of course, to make it more understandable,  use an exception in `PostRepository` like this.
+To make it more understandable,  use a custom exception in `PostRepository` like this.

 ```java
 public Uni<Post> findById(UUID id) {